Diplomacy in the American Revolutionary War: Britain

 In 1795, the United States signed the Jay Treaty with Britain which averted war, and led to a decade of peaceful trade, but failed to settle neutrality issues.
 The British eventually evacuated the Western forts, with boundary lines and debts (in both directions) settled by arbitration.
 The treaty was barely approved by the Senate (1795) after revision, and was intensely opposed.
 It became a major issue in formation of the first party system.

 Spain

 The Treaty of Madrid established boundaries between the United States and the Spanish colonies of Florida and Louisiana, and guaranteed navigation rights on the Mississippi River.

+Tripoli

 In 1797, the United States signed a peace treaty with the Barbary state of Tripoli.
 However, this treaty was violated in 1801 by the Basha of Tripoli, which led to the Tripolitanian War.
-Also in 1797, the XYZ Affair erupted, with the humiliation of the United States government by French diplomats, leading to the threat of war with France, and ultimately the Quasi-War, an undeclared naval war from 1798 to 1800.

 Ragusa

 Ragusa (present-day Dubrovnik, Croatia), a major city with historical and cultural ties to Italy on the Adriatic Sea, was interested in the economic potential of the United States learned by its diplomatic representative in Paris, Francesco Favi.
 He was in touch with Ferdinand III, Grand Duke of Tuscany at the request of the scholar Giovanni Fabbroni.
 The United States was anxious to conclude trade agreements with foreign powers during this period of the revolution.
 The American diplomat Arthur Lee learned that Italian merchants wanted to trade with the Americans but worried about the risk of corsairs or privateers.
 Since 1771, hides were delivered from Baltimore, New York City and Philadelphia to Marseille in France by ships from Ragusa.
 Ragusa entered into a trade agreement with the United States, and the Americans agreed to allow their ships free passage in their ports.